buntine/SwervinMervin/README.md

 ### TODO

-  * Use timedelta to make special_text alternate between red and yellow (td.microseconds % 1000 > 500)
+  * Local settings and highscore file outside of git
   * More levels.
 If player gets to lap N, then move onto next level.
   * Animate highscores in, fade them out on new game
   * User notification of high score either during or directly after game